senacor/Tutorials-Microservices/README.md

 #### Tasks

-* Configure the registry project as Eureka server
+* Configure the registry project as Eureka server.
-* Configure the demo project as Eureka client so it register with the Eureka server
+* Configure the demo project as Eureka client so it register with the Eureka server.
-* Configure the accounting project as Eureka client so it registers with the Eureka server
+* Configure the accounting project as Eureka client so it registers with the Eureka server.
-* Configure a Feign client for the customer endpoint in the accounting project and verify the customer ID upon account creation
+* Configure a feign client for the customer endpoint in the accounting project and verify the customer ID upon account creation.

 ### Stage 06 - Docker (containerize)